-How long has it been since you checked your Facebook privacy settings?
+How long has it been since you checked your Facebook page privacy settings?
 Last month?
 A year?
 When did you initially create your Page?

 Facebook is continuously introducing and eliminating business-related features.
 Spending 30 minutes or less on an annual Facebook audit can ensure that your brand remains consistent despite the platform’s constant evolution.

 An audit will also highlight branding issues and show you which parts of your Facebook marketing plan need improvement.

 - Branding and profiling